-You might be surprised to learn that you may be able to solve many problems yourself temporarily until you can get to our office.
+You might be surprised to learn that you may be able to solve many problems yourself temporarily.
 If there is a loose piece that you can remove, put it in a plastic bag or envelope and bring it with you to your next appointment.
-Always call us ahead of time if there is any problem with your braces so we can schedule your appointment properly.
+Always call us ahead of time if there is any problem with your braces.
+We’ll schedule an appointment properly.
 If your braces are poking you, put soft wax on the piece that’s sticking out.
-If the wire has slid to one side, you can pull it back to the other side with needle-nosed pliers, replacing it in the tube on the back tooth.
+If the wire has slid to one side, you can pull it back to the other side with needle-nosed pliers.
+Then replace it in the tube on the back tooth.

 When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
 Stick to a soft diet until your teeth do not hurt to chew.
 Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm salt-water mouthwash.
 Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.
 If the tenderness is severe, take Acetaminophen (Tylenol) or whatever you normally take for headache or similar pain.
 Aspirin, Ibuprofen (Motrin, Advil) and Naproxen Sodium (Naprosyn, Anaprox) actually slow the tooth movement, so it is not advisable to use them frequently while wearing braces.